Skip to main content

 * I don't think this author knows the role of carbs in obesity!
 She thinks people get fat as they switch away from starchy diets to eating more protein and fat.
 A basic, basic error.

 * Back to the "can we please have a less pessimistic environmental genre title please?" idea again.
-This author's mask of optimism really slips in the final chapter, and she schoolmarmishly begins worryporning and checking all the boxes: too much meat, carbon, cars, oil, obesity, phosphates, nitrous oxide, methane, soil erosion, deforestation... maybe it just goes to show that environmental books just don't sell and we'll never run out of things to worry about.
+This author's mask of optimism really slips in the final chapter, and she schoolmarmishly begins worryporning and checking all the boxes: too much meat, carbon, cars, oil, obesity, phosphates, nitrous oxide, methane, soil erosion, deforestation... maybe all of this just goes to show that environmental books don't sell and we'll never run out of things to worry about.

 More Posts